bennettslin/yearlings_bobtail_app/vickiNotes.md

 Dot category selection?

 TODO
-Title remains fixed in lyric.
+About remains fixed in lyric.
-Title annotation is in dot instead.
+About annotation is in dot instead.
-Title out of banner.
+About out of banner.
 Timer is in slider, and replaced with time remaining when slider is touched.

 Carousel just fades into lyric.